Space Weather

 - Solar flare probability or observed flare class changes.

-- Solar imagery becomes unavailable or a new snapshot is fetched.
+- Solar imagery becomes unavailable or a new source image is available.

 Limitations